A transition in Dutch landscape design

 Three types of interventions

-The ingrediënts for a rich and dynamic delta consist out of three components:
+The ingredients for a rich and dynamic delta consist of three components:

 - strategic interventions, linked to ongoing assignments concerning functional topics like water-safety and navigation.

-- ‘land-scapers’, a toolbox of small interventions activating natural forces, contributing to biodiversity and human exploration.
+- ‘landshapers’, a toolbox of small interventions activating natural forces, contributing to biodiversity and human exploration.

 - Improvement of accessibility on specific locations so passers-by can experience flowing forces, without disturbing the peace.

-The Toolbox of Land-shapers consists out of a series of small interventions that can have long term effects on the landscape by strategic implementation.
+The Toolbox of Landshapers consists of a series of small interventions that can have long term effects on the landscape by strategic implementation.

 These design interventions accelerate natural forces like blowing wind, flowing water or rising currents and reshape a landscape over time.
 The implementations are simple designs, consisting out of sticks and tree trunks, and they facilitate new forms of recreation at te same time.